Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Ensure that your AI system has access to all the information it needs to create the best customer experience.
 An effective but lacking AI system may end up frustrating your potential customers.

 AI-based personalization does have the power to create trust between your brand and the customers.
 A trusting business relationship translates to happier customers, higher conversions, and increased revenues.

 Serve content to a global audience with 24×7 social scheduling

 The first stage of the marketing funnel is Awareness.
-Social media management is the one manual task which can help push brand content globally to make customers aware.
+Social media management is the one manual task that can help push brand content globally to make customers aware.
 It’s where more than half of the world’s population exists.
 No better place to find your marketing congregations.

 Can you imagine how inconvenient it would be if you had to hire people to share social updates round the clock?

 Tools like SocialBee, Buffer, and HootSuite make it easy for marketers to do social media management right.
-You just have to type in your marketing message into the tool, give the tool an appropriate time and forget about the update.
+You just have to type in your marketing message into the tool, give the tool an appropriate time, and forget about the update.
 It’s that simple; the tools take care of everything else for you.

 In the second stage, the user is now aware of your brand.
 He actively looks for information to evaluate you against your competitors.